,

 Reminders

-Our PE Days are Monday and Friday.
+Our PE Days are Tuesday and Wednesday.
 Full school PE kit needs to be work into school on both of these days.
-Monday we will be outside doing Football, and Friday will be in the hall with the Dance teacher.
-Please ensure children are dressed appropriately for the weather.

 Homework